Google Ads PPC (Pay Per Click) 5 Strategies to maximize your success in 2020.

 By Nola Young on Jan 24, 2020

-Yesterday a colleague asked a hypothetical question that I thought was a good one to share on my blog.
-She asked, “There have been consistent daily leads coming in from a paid search campaign, however you notice there have not been any leads in the last 5 days.
-What steps would you take to troubleshoot this?”
+Yesterday a client asked a question about her Google Ads PPC (Pay Per Click) campaign that I thought was a good one to share on my blog.
+She asked, “There have been consistent daily leads coming in from my Pay Per Click campaign, but why have there not been any leads in the last 5 days.
+So I decided to write this article because this is a common question in the minds of anyone who advertises with Google Ads.

-The goal for any Campaign Manager who is managing a Google Ads account, is to ensure that you are more than happy with your conversion rates.
-But invariably there are occasions when the struggle to keep the leads consistently coming in, is an ongoing challenge.
+The goal for any Google Ad Pay Per Click Campaign Manager is to ensure that you are more than happy with your conversion rates.
+But invariably there are occasions when keeping the leads consistently coming in, is an ongoing challenge.
 So, when there is a sudden drop-in activity, what do we do?

 There are a number of metrics we can look at within the Google Ads interface that will help give us insights as to how we can tweak your campaign.
 From the ‘Search Insights’ report to the ‘Search Impression Share’ report there are plenty of good reports and insights that Google provides.
 The good news is with a little time and effort we will be able to bring it back on track.